 Determining the Relationship Between the Bioassessment Result, the Water Quality Criterion, and the Minimum Detectable Difference Associated with the Method

 As in all scientific measurements, there is a quantified level of uncertainty associated with bioassessment results, known as the Minimum Detectable Difference (MDD).
-When LVIs are compared along temporal gradient, differences in scores greater than the MDD (plus or minus 12 points) are considered to be statistically reliable (see Fore, L. 2007, Lake Vegetation Index (LVI) Report.
+When LVIs are compared along a temporal gradient, differences in scores greater than the MDD (plus or minus 12 points) are considered to be statistically reliable (see Fore, L. 2007, Lake Vegetation Index (LVI) Report.
 Assessing the Biological Condition of Florida Lakes: Development of the Lake Vegetation Index).

-Example: Staff from the Florida Fish and Wildlife Conservation Commission Invasive Plant Management program conducted an herbicide treatment in a lake to control the FLEPCC Category I invasive exotic plant, Hydrilla verticillata.
+Example: Staff from the Florida Fish and Wildlife Conservation Commission Invasive Plant Management program conducted an herbicide treatment in a lake to control the FISC Category I invasive exotic plant, Hydrilla verticillata.
 The LVI score before control efforts was 25, and the score after control efforts was 50 (an increase of 25 points).
 Because the difference in LVI scores was greater than the MDD (statistically reliable), the management actions were considered successful.

 Determining the Reasonable Cause for a Bioassessment Failure